XML document types and their discontents

 span.
 While using such elements in this way is not always officially

-encouraged, in any widely used markup system it soon enough becomes a widespread practice, if
+encouraged, in any widely used markup system it soon enough becomes a widespread practice,

 only informally.
-Sometimes an element that supposedly has a strong semantic comes to serve
+Sometimes an element that supposedly has a strong semantic comes

 this way simply by having been widely abused: no one actually assumes that an HTML